Grasia/dao-analyzer/README.md

 `pip3 install -r requirements.txt`

-If you don't want to share Python dependencies among other projects, you must use a virtual environment, sush as (https://docs.python-guide.org/dev/virtualenvs/) [virtualenv].
+If you don't want to share Python dependencies among other projects, you must use a virtual environment, sush as [virtualenv](https://docs.python-guide.org/dev/virtualenvs/).

 At first, create a folder where you are going to install all Python dependencies: